Utah Admin. Code R315-261-4 - Exclusions

 contact between the fitted lid and the rim, except when it is necessary to add

-or closed sufficiently to prevent leaks and emissions;
+sufficiently to prevent leaks and emissions;

-(ii) The solvent-contaminated wipes may be
+(ii) the solvent-contaminated wipes may be

 accumulated by the generator for up to 180 days from the start date of

-(iii) At the point of being transported for
+(iii) at the point of being transported for

 disposal, the solvent-contaminated wipes shall contain no free liquids as

-defined in Section
+defined in Section R315-260-10;

-(iv) Free liquids removed from the
+(iv) free liquids removed from the

 solvent-contaminated wipes or from the container holding the wipes shall be